 General Crime and Travel Advisory

 Ghana’s overall U.S. State Department travel advisory is Level 2: Exercise Increased Caution, primarily due to crime in Ghana.
 Violent crimes – armed robbery, carjacking, and occasional kidnappings – do occur, particularly at night and in less-patrolled areas.
 Thieves frequently target vehicles and crowded locations.
 Street-level offenses such as bag snatching and pickpocketing are common in urban markets and traffic jams.
 Always lock your home and vehicle, and keep passports and valuables secured.
-Kotoka International Airport in Accra deserves particular care – use only official porters and keep luggage in sight.
+Accra International Airport deserves particular care – use only official porters and keep luggage in sight.
+Note: the airport was officially renamed from Kotoka International Airport to Accra International Airport in February 2026; the IATA code (ACC) remains unchanged.

 However, one part of Ghana carries a separate, higher-level warning.
-The Upper East Region, the North East Region, the Upper West Region, and the western Savannah Region bordering Burkina Faso and Cote d’Ivoire are rated Level 3: Reconsider Travel by the State Department.
+The State Department formally designates the Upper East Region, Upper West Region, and the western area of the Savannah Region – areas bordering Burkina Faso and Cote d’Ivoire – as Level 3: Reconsider Travel.
+The North East Region is also subject to the same special authorization requirement applied to U.S. government employees, even though it does not appear in the formal Level 3 header.
 This is a distinct sub-advisory within the broader country rating, and it reflects real instability related to spillover insecurity from the Sahel.
-Travelers and relocators should avoid these areas unless they have a specific and well-supported reason to be there.
+Travelers and relocators should avoid all of these northern border areas unless they have a specific and well-supported reason to be there.

 Safe Neighborhoods for Expats